 Areva's Trekkopje is about 80 km northeast of Swakopmund, and 35 km north of Rössing.
 In 2007 UraMin Inc announced an upgrade of uranium resources at this project, comprising two adjacent palaeochannel deposits (Klein Trekkopje being the main one) over an area about 16 km by 1 to 3 km.
-The company was then taken over by Areva to become Areva Resources Southern Africa, with subsidiary Areva Resources Namibia developing the mine.
+The company was then taken over by Areva to become Areva Resources Southern Africa, with subsidiary Areva Resources Namibia developing the mine (Areva 100%).

 The US$ 1 billion project has a shallow open-pit mine and plans a sodium carbonate/bicarbonate heap leach process.
 About 80 percent of the ore is less than 15 metres deep, but is very low grade - 0.012-0.015%.
 Since 2010 water has been supplied from a coastal desalination plant set up by Areva with about 55,000 m3/day (20 million m3/yr) output.
 Some of this water is available to other mines.
-The plant was jointly owned by Areva and a local company, United Africa Group, and will remain in operation despite the mine’s mothballing.
+The plant was jointly owned by Areva and a local company, United Africa Group, and was to remain in operation despite the mine’s mothballing.